What is biodiversity?

-This report sets out how Scottish Forestry have furthered the conservation of biodiversity during the period 2018 – 2020.
+The Biodiversity Duty Report report sets out how we've furthered the conservation of biodiversity during the period 2018 to 2020.
 The biodiversity duty requires us to promote activities aimed at increasing the level of understanding and connection between people and the living environment.
-The duty also ensures we consider our impacts on the environment and encourages staff, partners and customers, to engage with and understand how Scottish Forestry improves biodiversity through its day to day activities
+The duty also ensures we consider our impacts on the environment and encourages staff, partners and customers, to engage with and understand how we improve biodiversity through its day to day activities

 The 2020 Challenge for Scotland’s Biodiversity

-The Scottish Biodiversity Strategy Scotland's Biodiversity: It's in Your Hands, aims to “conserve biodiversity for the health, enjoyment and wellbeing of the people of Scotland, now and in the future.”
-It sets out a vision for 2030, as well as objectives and outcomes leading us there.
+The Scottish Biodiversity Strategy sets out a vision for 2030, as well as objectives and outcomes leading us there.

 We've identified activities we'll carry out to contribute to these priority projects.
 They’re highlighted in the Scottish Biodiversity Strategy Delivery Agreement.